Brett Sutter: Professional

 Sutter was drafted by the Calgary Flames in the sixth round (179th overall) of the 2005 NHL Entry Draft.
 At the time his father Darryl Sutter was the General manager of the Flames.

 He turned professional in 2007–08.
 Sutter was one of the Flames' final cuts prior to the season, and was assigned to their American Hockey League (AHL) affiliate, the Quad City Flames, where he recorded four goals and ten points in 75 games.
 Sutter earned more ice time throughout the season as he adapted to the speed of the professional game.
 Sutter returned to Quad City for the start of the 2008–09 AHL season.
 He recorded one goal and six assists in 28 games prior to joining the Flames.

-Sutter was recalled by the Flames on December 22, 2008 from Quad City, in a move that generated interest as his father is the Flames general manager.
+Sutter was recalled by the Flames on December 22, 2008, from Quad City, in a move that generated interest as his father was the Flames general manager.
 "Everybody makes a big deal about his last name, but there's been lots (of Sutters) before him and will be ones after him," Darryl Sutter said.
 The Flames stated that he was recalled on merit, and to fill a specific role with the team.
-He made his NHL debut on December 23, 2008 against the Anaheim Ducks, and scored a goal while being named the game's third star.
+He made his NHL debut on December 23, 2008, against the Anaheim Ducks, and scored a goal while being named the game's third star.
 Sutter played three games with the Flames before being returned to Quad City.

 Though he spent the majority of 2009–10 with the Abbotsford Heat of the AHL, Sutter appeared in ten NHL games with the Flames that season.
 He stuck with the Flames out of training camp as an extra forward to begin the 2010–11 NHL season; however he was a healthy scratch for most games, dressing for only 4 of the Flames' first 16 games.
 On November 11, he was arrested in Scottsdale, Arizona after allegedly punching a cab driver outside of a bar the night before the Flames' were to play the Phoenix Coyotes.
 Less than a week later, he and Ian White were traded to the Carolina Hurricanes for Anton Babchuk and Tom Kostopoulos.